Blog 1: How to maximize your training for the Cheltenham Challenge

-Welcome to our first post supporting the Cheltenham Challenge Runners 2017!
-Over the next few months leading up to the event we’ll be providing you with advice on training, injury prevention, recovery and (hopefully not needed) injury management.
+Welcome to our first post supporting the Cheltenham Challenge Runners.
+Over the next few articles, we’ll be providing you with advice on training, injury prevention, recovery and (hopefully not needed) injury management.

 Firstly, a short introduction about who we are.
 Pro Performance has been set up to provide sports injury and physiotherapy services to everyday athletes.
 We are based at the Reebok Crossfit Gym Glevum in Gloucester and we work with athletes of all training abilities and goals.
 Our background has been working in elite sport and since we set up in the Gloucester and Cheltenham area we aim to make the knowledge and expertise from the elite sport environment available to everyone.
 Our focus is always to give you the tools to manage your own condition rather than become dependent on treatments to manage it for you.